 Configuring pixi environments for wheel building

-The following configuration isolates the build environment, pins geospatial C-libs for ABI stability, and routes scikit-build-core through Pixi’s native task runner.
-It enforces platform-specific compiler injection and disables pip’s binary fallback to guarantee source compilation.
+This manifest isolates the build environment, pins the geospatial C-libs for ABI stability, routes the build through Pixi’s task runner, and disables pip’s binary fallback so dependencies compile against the pinned libraries rather than downloading mismatched wheels.

 [project]